dagraham/etm-dgraham/README.md

 The `@e`, `@a`, `@l` and `@i` entries from `class` have become the defaults for the event but the default for `@l` has been overridden by the explicit entry.

+Note that changing `expansions` will only affect items created/modified after the change.
+When an item is saved, the actual expansion is used to replace the key.

 ## @-keys

     +: include: list of date-times to include,